ernieejo/OCLC-imports-for-Alma-Network/README.md

 # OCLC-imports-for-Alma-Network
-OCLC BIB processing report – Script Instructions

-Use these scripts to prepare spreadsheets that can be reviewed to create files for updating and maintaining OCLC numbers in Alma.
+This is a series of Python scripts that can be used to sort the OCLC BIB processing report and create files for making bulk changes to the OCLC identifier in Alma records.

 Prior to running these scripts, some one-time setup is needed.

 * You need to create a base folder where the scripts and the files they create will be stored.

-* You need to change the file paths in the script so that they point to the folder you’ve created.
+* You may need to install the Pandas Python library

 * Create an Alma Analytics with the following subjects in this order: MMS ID, OCLC Control Number (035a), OCLC Control Number (035z), Network ID.
 Save the Analytic as "OCLC-doublecheck"

-Once you have a base folder and file path established, follow the steps below to create a review spreadsheet for the OCLC BIB processing report data.
-It is important that the entire process be done within the shortest timeframe possible.
-For example if the institution's records are published to OCLC on a weekly bases, the reports produced should be processed weekly.
+  Tools Used:
+  * OCLC WorldShare Manager
+  * Alma Analytics
+  * Python Scripts
+  * NZ Alma (when bulk updates are needed)

 <b>Step1.</b>